Definition: blunt trauma

-- Hole or stamping fracture: This is a depressed fracture due to the vertical impact of an object of maximum 4×4 cm, e.g. the blow of a hammer.
+- Hole or stamping fracture: This is a depressed fracture due to the vertical impact of an object of maximum 4 x 4 cm, e.g., the blow of a hammer.

-- Lamellar tearing: It results from oblique impact of a tool via tilting.
+- Lamellar tearing: It results from the oblique impact of a tool via tilting.

 Bursting fractures, however, result from indirect, transferred trauma.
 The results are deformations of the skull and extensive compressions with fracture due to tensile force.
 These fractures are mainly found at the base of the skull.
 Transversal pressure leads to transverse fractures, and longitudinal pressure to oblique fractures.